 PDN works with childcare providers and other agencies to develop quality childcare services, which in turn will promote and safeguard children’s welfare.

 This policy and procedure sits within PDN wider organisational policies and procedures which govern the way in which we work with employees, colleagues and customers.

 PDN is committed to ensuring that all staff have the necessary knowledge and skills to carry out their duties and have a sufficient understanding of how this policy and procedure supports them in promoting and safeguarding the welfare of children.
 This will be done through the recruitment and induction process and by offering training and support to all staff , students &volunteers.
 It will be monitored through supervision and appraisals to ensure knowledge and awareness is in place.
 This links to PDN’S training, induction and recruitment policies and procedures.

-Should anyone believe that this policy is not being upheld, it is his or her duty to report the matter to the attention of the Senior Designated Person (SDP) detailed below.
+Should anyone believe that this policy is not being upheld, it is his or her duty to report the matter to the attention of the Designated Safeguard ing Lead(DSL) detailed below.

 This policy makes it clear that within PDN, we all have a responsibility to safeguard children and young people, and to protect them from harm.
 These procedures aim to raise awareness of how to safeguard and promote the welfare of children.